|2015 Capitol Hill Chamber Music

 Now in its 15th year, the Capitol Hill Chamber Music Festival has since 2000 presented chamber music by familiar as well as little-known composers from the Renaissance through the present on Capitol Hill in period instrument performances which intend to shed new light upon early performance practice as well as contemporary works.
 Unpublished works from the Library of Congress are given particular attention, and many have received their modern day premieres during these concerts, in addition to premieres of works by Slovenian composers.
 The Capitol Hill Chamber Music Festival is a nonprofit corporation in the District of Columbia.

-The suggested donation (a free will offering) will be $20 or $25.
+The suggested donation (a free will offering) is $20 or $25.
 Students 18 years of age and under are free.
-Tickets will be available at www.brownpapertickets.com and at the door.
+Advance tickets are available at www.brownpapertickets.com and at the door.
 For further information please call St. Mark's at (202) 543-0053 or email firstname.lastname@example.org.

 |Critical Acclaim for CHCMF